School, Dependence, and Paradox

 My two boys started their respective school years last week.
 Like most families, it is a time of excitement and/or sadness, depending on who you ask.

-For me however, this year was certainly different.
+For me, however, this year was certainly different.

 Then school started.
 And it hit me.

-My only hope is that when my boys are old enough to realize that they don’t need my wife and me, they come to see that is because they know they are loved unconditionally.
+My only hope is that when my boys are old enough to realize that they don’t need my wife and me, they come to see that it is because they know they are loved unconditionally.

 For it is within that dependence… they will become men.